🌟🌟🌟🌟🌟 🌟🌟🌟🌟🌟“Loved it from Start to Finish!” “Keeps the Reader in Suspense until the very end.”

 “The Dialogue is Excellent!”
 “So many Twists, Turns and unexpected Surprises!”

 Tiger!
 Tiger!
-Tiger! is the debut novel for grown ups by Jon-Jon, in his own classic adventure style and split into three volumes Tiger!
+Tiger! is the debut novel by Jon-Jon.
+In his own classic adventure style and split into three volumes Tiger!
 Tiger!
 Tiger! was released on Sat 29th July 2017 (International Tiger Day).

 SCROLL DOWN FOR THE FIRST 5,000 WORDS!!!

 In an unforgiving jungle the question of Man vs Beast is about to be answered once and for all ...

 Colonial India, a land that attracts hunters such as Charles, a man obsessed with killing the tiger that had long evaded him.
 With a team of friends and a skilled shikari he pursues his striped tormentor.
 But the King of Cats is no easy foe.
 As the jungle dances with war and world’s collide will the King of the Cats triumph or will man have his way?